Updated July 19, 2023

 - Investors: The investor base for dimsum bonds is very less as compared to US bonds.
-Mostly investors of dim sum include private banking clients, international investors, commercial banks.
+Most investors of dim sum include private banking clients, international investors, and commercial banks.

-- Credit Rating: Credit rating is usually market-driven for dimsum bonds and is as similar to other foreign bonds issued by chinese entities and are not affected by currency.
+- Credit Rating: Credit rating is usually market-driven for dimsum bonds and is similar to other foreign bonds issued by Chinese entities and is not affected by currency.

-- Liquidity: Liquidity of dim sum bonds is still moderate.
+- Liquidity: The liquidity of dim sum bonds is still moderate.

 - Maturity: Maturity for dim sum bonds is mostly 3 years or less.

-- Security: Investors security is still being evolved and is quite low as compared to US bond market.
+- Security: Investors’ security is still being evolved and is quite low compared to the US bond market.